 No significant mortality impact for lopinavir

-Further preliminary results showed lopinavir, an antiviral drug commonly used in combination with ritonavir to treat HIV, had no significant mortality benefit in hospitalised COVID-19 patients.
+Further preliminary results showed lopinavir, an antiviral drug commonly used in combination with ritonavir to treat HIV, had no significant mortality benefit (The RECOVERY Trial) in hospitalised COVID-19 patients.

 The treatment had previously shown promising activity against SARS and MERS coronaviruses.